-This class is truly the next frontier in “Green Energy Solutions” and is a must for all electricians who want to participate in this future boom.
-This class will train you to correctly select, design, and install energy-efficient and cost-effective commercial, residential and industrial lighting systems.
+This class is truly the next frontier in “Green Energy Solutions” and is necessary for all electricians who want to participate in this future boom.
+This class will train you to correctly select, design, and install energy-efficient and cost-effective commercial, residential, and industrial lighting systems.
 Successful completion of this class will earn you the certification required to work on these projects in the future.
-A mandatory on-line preparation assignment is a prerequisite for this class and must be completed prior to beginning this class.
+A mandatory online preparation assignment is a prerequisite for this class and must be completed prior to beginning this class.

 ASBESTOS SAFETY AWARENESS:

-Required for all electricians who may disturb small amounts of asbestos in the course of their work.
-Provides training in recognizing asbestos, required regulations concerning possible contact, potential health effects, personal protection and methods of abatement.
+Initial: Required for all electricians who may disturb small amounts of asbestos during the normal course of their work.
+Provides training in recognizing asbestos, required regulations concerning possible contact, potential health effects, personal protection, and methods of abatement.
 Successful completion of this class earns a one-year certificate.
-NOTE: This course does not qualify or certify for asbestos abatement work.
+Note: This course does not qualify or certify for asbestos abatement work.

 ASBESTOS SAFETY AWARENESS RENEWAL:

-Students who pass this 16-hour class will receive the necessary training required to safely operate an Ariel ‘Boom’ Lift.
-The two-day course has one day of formal classroom instruction, and one day of ‘boom’ operation, and covers everything from OSHA regulations to proper operation of the equipment.
-To successfully complete this course, students must demonstrate written and practical competence in the safe operation of Arial Boom Lifts.
+Students who pass this 16-hour class will receive the necessary training required to safely operate an aerial ‘Boom’ lift.
+The two-day course has one day of formal classroom instruction, one day of ‘boom’ operation, and covers everything from OSHA regulations to proper operation of the equipment.
+To successfully complete this course, students must demonstrate written and practical competence in the safe operation of aerial boom lifts.

 CALCTP ACCEPTANCE TECHNICIAN:

-Students completing this course will learn how to properly navigate through the testing procedures and properly fill out the appropriate forms to ensure that installations meet Title 24 guidelines.
+Students completing this course will learn how to properly navigate.
+The testing procedures include how to fill out the necessary forms to ensure that installations meet Title 24 guidelines.
 The 60 Hour Advanced Lighting Control class must be successfully completed prior to enrollment in this course.